 About Us

-New Life II is the first Black-Owned, Faith-based & Peer-Led RCO in the state of Connecticut
+We are the first Faith-based & Peer-Led Recovery Community Organization in Connecticut

 Our Story

-New Life II was birthed out of its parent ministry, New Life I, a recovery home in New Britain, CT.
-NLII’s directors, Pastors Dana and Evelyn Smith, each spent nearly two years there getting clean, sober, healthy, and healed, more than 20 years ago.
-After years of sobriety and learning how to live our their recovery to the fullest, they opened New Life II in 2016 to help others overcome addiction and receive the freedom they had walked in themselves.
+New Life II was birthed out of its parent ministry, New Life I, a recovery home in New Britain, Connecticut.
+More than 20 years ago, New Life II’s directors, Pastors Dana and Evelyn Smith, each spent nearly two years there on their own journeys toward sobriety, healing, and restored health.
+Through years of sustained recovery and lived experience, they learned not only how to remain sober, but how to live out recovery with purpose, wholeness, and hope.
+In 2016, they founded New Life II to help others find the same freedom they themselves had experienced.

 photo credit: Air Land Sea Media